-In Full Wave Bridge Rectifier, an ordinary transformer is used in place of a center tapped transformer.
+In Full Wave Bridge Rectifier, an ordinary transformer is used in place of a center-tapped transformer.
 The circuit forms a bridge connecting the four diodes D1, D2, D3, and D4.
-The circuit diagram of Full Wave Bridge Rectifier is shown below.
+The circuit diagram of the Full Wave Bridge Rectifier is shown below.

 - Operation of Full Wave Bridge Rectifier

 - Peak Inverse Voltage of Full Wave Bridge Rectifier

 - Disadvantages of Full Wave Bridge Rectifier

 The AC supply which is to be rectified is applied diagonally to the opposite ends of the bridge.
 Whereas, the load resistor RL is connected across the remaining two diagonals of the opposite ends of the bridge.